-And so, one sunny, Summer-like day in early May, with a sort of spur-of-the-moment decision, we decided to completely clear out the sunniest corner of our yard (giant raised flower bed and all) and build ourselves some lovely cedar garden beds to fill with all of our favourite vegetables (tutorial for those coming soon!).
+And so, one sunny, Summer-like day in early May, with a sort of spur-of-the-moment decision, we decided to completely clear out the sunniest corner of our yard (giant raised flower bed and all) and build ourselves some lovely cedar garden beds to fill with all of our favourite vegetables (find the tutorial here).

 We picked up about a zillion bags of a really good, organic soil formulated especially for growing vegetables and herbs to give our garden the best start possible.
 After figuring out just where we wanted our raised beds, we lined the bottom with cardboard to block any weeds and grass from growing through, filled each bed with soil and then let it all settle overnight.